imMatheus/blog/articles/create-a-blog-with-next-and-tailwind.md

 yarn add marked highlight.js
 ```

-_To change the color your code-blocks have add the following line to the `pages/_app.js` file:_
+To change the color your code-blocks have add the following line to the `pages/app.js` file:

 ```js
 import '../styles/globals.css'